 One of my favorite processes to do with new managers and leaders is our Leadership Vision Activity.
 Participants define themselves in terms of how they want to be perceived as a leader and then we throw them into challenging simulated situations to see if they act that way.
 The rest of the room is tasked with providing ongoing feedback (we teach them how to do this constructively) until the leader’s behavior aligns with their self-proclaimed vision.
 It’s real, in-the-moment coaching that brings awareness, so the leaders in the room can #beonpurpose.

 Not everyone has the opportunity to go through that experience but everyone can seek out a coach.
-Just like annual physical, we believe that leaders need an annual check-up as well – and performance reviews don’t count.
+Just like an annual physical, we believe that leaders need an annual check-up as well – and performance reviews don’t count.
 That’s a different process.
 A coach can help you stay true to your North Star, can debrief 360 feedback in a way that your boss probably can’t, and can remind you of who YOU want to be, not just who your boss wants you to be.